National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Sucevita Monastery — The Painted Fortress

 Sucevita is the best-fortified of the Bucovina monasteries, surrounded by thick walls 6 meters high with defense towers.
-The exterior frescoes, painted in tones of green and red, include the famous Ladder of Virtues — 30 steps symbolizing the path from sin to salvation.
+The exterior frescoes, painted in shades of green and red, include the famous Ladder of Virtues — 30 steps symbolizing the path from sin to salvation.
 The interior museum houses an impressive collection of medieval manuscripts, gold-thread embroideries, and religious artifacts from the 15th–17th centuries.
 It is the only painted monastery where all four exterior walls are covered with complete frescoes.

 Moldovita Monastery